 Italy is a member of the European Union (EU) and part of the Schengen Convention.
 US, Australian and New Zealand travellers do not need a visa if they are staying less than 90 days but passports must have a six month validity from the planned return date.

-Daytime temperatures in Milan and Rome will range from mid to high 20s Centigrade (C) (70-80 Fahrenheit (F)), with overnight temperatures dropping by around 5-10 C (55-65 F).
-It is advisable to wear sunscreen.
+Daytime temperatures in Naples and Calabria will range from high teens, to mid 20s Centigrade (C) with overnight temperatures dropping by around 5-10 C.

 There is no particular dress code for Italy.
 Men: Will need a jacket and tie for some of the meetings.
 Women: You will need some smarter attire for one or two meetings.

 The Foreign and Commonwealth Office publishes regularly updated travel information on its website www.fco.gov.uk/knowbeforeyougo which you are recommended to consult before booking and in good time before departure.
 Where it considers it appropriate to do so, the FCO may advise against all travel or all but essential travel to particular countries or parts of particular countries.
 Similarly, the FCO may withdraw any such previously given advice.
 Where the FCO issues such advice, we may as a result cancel your tour or make changes so as to avoid the area concerned (see clause 10).
 Alternatively, we may ask you to sign a form confirming you wish to proceed with the tour notwithstanding the FCO advice.
 It is in the nature of the itineraries we offer that the FCO may have issued such advice in relation to the country or parts of the country we are intending to visit prior to confirmation of your booking.
 In this case, you will be asked to sign the above form before we confirm your booking.